caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

 Any code after the `throw;` would be unreachable.
-Sometimes you will see code where this is written as `throw e;`&mdash;this works, but is generally considered a bad idea as it will re-set the `StackTrace` property of the exception, whereas the version above does not.
-You could also throw a new exception of a different type; if you do, the correct thing to do is to set the `InnerException` property of the new exception to the original exception, like so:
+Sometimes you will see code where this is written as `throw e;`&mdash;this works, but is generally considered a bad idea as it will re-set the `StackTrace` property of the exception as if you were throwing a new instance, whereas the version above does not.
+If you do throw a new exception instance, either of the same type or a different type, the correct thing to do is to set the `InnerException` property of the new exception to the original exception, like so:

 ```
 try